spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/13-palette-lock-cluster.md

 <br />

-* Lock Single Cluster
+* Pause Updates for Single Cluster
-* Lock all the Clusters within the Project Scope
+* Pause Updates for all the Clusters within the Project Scope
-* Lock all Clusters within the Tenant Scope
+* Pause Updates for all Clusters within the Tenant Scope

 <br />

-## Lock Single Cluster
+## Pause Updates for Single Cluster

 Individual cluster under Project scope and Tenant scope can be locked to restrict them from the Palette upgrades.
 To lock a cluster follow the below steps:
 <br />